 A ferritin test measures the amount of ferritin in your blood.
-Ferritin is a blood cell protein that contains iron.
-A ferritin test helps your doctor understand how much iron your body is storing.
+Ferritin is a blood protein that contains iron.
+A ferritin test helps your doctor understand how much iron your body stores.

 Why it's done

-- To monitor a medical condition.
-If you've been diagnosed with a disorder that results in too much iron in your body, such as hemochromatosis or hemosiderosis, your doctor may use a ferritin test to monitor your condition and guide treatment.
+Your doctor might also suggest a ferritin test if you've been diagnosed with a disorder that results in too much iron in your body, such as hemochromatosis.
+Your doctor might use a ferritin test to monitor your condition and guide treatment.

 How you prepare

 If your blood sample is being tested only for ferritin, you can eat and drink normally before the test.
-If your blood sample will be used for additional tests, you may need to fast for a certain amount of time before the test.
-Your doctor will give you specific instructions.
+If your blood sample will be used for other tests, you might need to fast for a time before the test.
+Your doctor will instruct you.

 What you can expect